avoid asocial violence with

 will occupy the space they had.
 [It helps to be vigilant and/or use

-feigned compliance or other trick to secure first strike.]
+feigned compliance or other trick to secure the first strike.
+Also read here, here.]

 - Move to next